NDIS Compliance Software & Platform — Built for SIL Operators, Free to Start.

 No dark patterns.
 No boardroom feature wishlists.

 What that line means in practice: every feature in Aura OS started as a question from a SIL operator.
-The flat-pricing model came from operators repeatedly asking "why does my software bill go up when I hire?"
+The participant-based pricing came from operators repeatedly asking "why does my software bill go up when I hire?"
 The Webster pack OCR shipped because five operators in three months said the same thing about manual MAR setup.
 The Handover screen replaced a clipboard, a whiteboard and a text thread because that's what house managers actually used.

 The reverse pattern is the more common one in this category — features designed by product teams who've never run an evening shift, then sold by sales teams who've never sat across from a Commission auditor.
 The audit framework changes every time the regulator updates Practice Standards, so the vendor's job is to keep the tool aligned with what auditors actually ask.
 That alignment only happens when the people building the tool talk to the people facing the audits, every week, not at quarterly user-research interviews.